Air raids on Japan: Atomic bombings and final attacks

 The second atomic bomb attack was made on 9 August.
 On this day, the B-29 Bockscar was dispatched to attack Kokura with the "Fat Man" bomb.
 The city was found to be covered in smoke and haze, however; as a result, the plane's pilot, Major Charles Sweeney, decided to attack the secondary target of Nagasaki instead.
 The bomb was dropped at 10:58 am local time, and the resulting 20 kiloton explosion destroyed 1.45 sqmi of buildings in the Urakami district.
 Official Japanese figures issued in the late 1990s state the total number of people killed as a result of this attack exceeded 100,000.
 The attack also crippled the city's industrial production; steel production was set back by one year, electrical power was severely reduced for two months and arms production was greatly reduced.
 All the American aircraft involved in the operation returned safely.
 The Soviet invasion of Manchuria also began on 9 August, and the Red Army advanced rapidly.
 On this day, B-29s dropped three million leaflets on Japanese cities warning that atomic bombs would be used to destroy all the country's military resources unless the Emperor ended the war.
 At this time a third atomic bomb was expected to be ready by the end of August.
-Eight bombs were scheduled to have been completed by November, and General George Marshall, the Chief of Staff of the United States Army, was advocating that they be reserved for use against tactical targets in support of the planned invasion rather than be dropped on cities.
+Eight bombs were scheduled to have been completed by November, and General George Marshall, the Chief of Staff of the U.S. Army, was advocating that they be reserved for use against tactical targets in support of the planned invasion rather than be dropped on cities.